-Over 90% of prisoners leave prison and return to the community.
+Over 90% of prisoners return to the community

-Reentry is an emergency.
 In California, over 40,000 individuals leave prison each year.
-They are provided only $200, and have to use this money to pay the prison for clothing and the journey home.
+Less than 15% are picked up by friends and family.
+Most are provided only $200, and have to use this money to pay for clothing, the bus ticket home, housing, and other essentials.
 In the first weeks following release from prison, an individual’s risk of death is one dozen times that of the general population.

-Reentry is an opportunity.
-Prisoner Reentry Network supports successful transitions from incarceration to the community.
+Prisoner Reentry Network believes reentry is a leverage point for combating poverty.
 All our our resources were developed in response to conversations with incarcerated and formerly incarcerated people, and address the practical issues facing people leaving prison.
 Prior to release, we provide information detailing how to get home, get food, find shelter, and get a job.
 This information is distributed directly to prisoners in print, orally in our programs, and online to the families of incarcerated people.

 1. Nationwide, over 700,000 individuals leave prison each year, or 1,900 each day.
 Carson and Golenelli.
 “Prisoners in 2012.”
 Washington, DC: Bureau of Justice Statistics, U.S. Department of Justice.
 2012.